 DBPREFIX: This sets the prefix for the database specifier.
 The default is

 DBPORT: This sets the port that docassemble will use to access the SQL server.
+If you are using the default port for your database backend, you do not need to set this.

 DBTABLEPREFIX: This allows multiple separate docassemble implementations to share the same SQL database.
 The value is a prefix to be added to each table in the database.